astraw/stdeb/README.rst

   package names.

 * Attempt to automatically convert version numbers such that ordering is maintained.
-(The setuptools version sorting is different than the Debian version sorting.)
 See also the config option ``Forced-Upstream-Version``.

 * Fine grained control of version numbers. (``Debian-Version``,